Peytonedger/connect-Four/README.md

 Your goal is to get 4 of your color (yellow or red) in a row to win I chose this game because it is something I fondly remember playing as a kid

-Click here to play: [insert link here]
+Click here to play: https://peytonedger.github.io/connect-Four/

 this game was created using JavaScript, HTML, and CSS